ziluwang829/MGT-Scan/README.md

 Example: R --args /home/zw355/ModifiedGT-Scan test.fa 3 80 4
 ```

 #10.
-Run GTScan.R by **source(“GTScan.R”)** and wait for results.
+Run GTScan.R and wait for results.
 The results should be a tab file with the same name as
 the .fa file.
 ```
 source("GTScan.R")